Ark of the Covenant

 Where would the Ethiopians hide the Ark if their country was being overrun by invading Muslims who destroyed everything Christian (or Jewish) in their path?
 The Somali Ahmad Gragn invaded Ethiopia in 1529 and conquered most of Ethiopia, being killed in battle there in 1543.
 He destroyed the original church of St. Mary of Zion in Axum.
 There was only one place he did not capture: Debre Damo.

 Debre Damo is a monastery built about the 6th Century.
 It is on a flat-topped volcanic plug with sheer sides, only accessible by climbing a rope.
 It is noted for its collection of crowns and ancient manuscripts, still extant because the priests didn't lower a rope for Ahmad Gragn.
 The monastery was only accessible to us by an bumpy dirt road, an uphill hike, and a welcome rope.
-There we were shown a number of painting, manuscripts, and crowns.
+There we were shown a number of paintings, manuscripts, and crowns.

 Click photos to enlarge